rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Hajautustaulu sisältää taulukon listoja.
 Jokainen myListn value on edellä kuvattu pari, joka sisältää avain-value -parin.
 Hajautustaululla on lisäksi tieto valuejen lukumäärästä.
 Tässä käytössämme on edellä luotu luokka `List`. -->

-A hash map contians an array of lists.
+A hash map contains an array of lists.
 Each value on the list is a pair (described in the previous section) that contains a key and a value.
 A hash map also knows the number of the values.
 Here we have at our disposal the previously created class `List`.

 <!-- ```java